50s Les Paul Wiring

 To overcome this - you need to make a little jig.
 You can either buy one of our pre-cut templates or use some cardboard from a used box at home!

 Take the 6'' x 6'' piece of plywood or acrylic (cardboard will do, anything that makes an ideal template and is sturdy enough) and trace the volume and tone controls through the guitar body.
 Place the template under the guitar and trace through.
-Then drill the holes to M10 to accommodate the larger shaft diameter of CTS pots (9.52mm).
-The idea is to create the inside of a Les Paul control cavity as accurately as possible.
+Then drill the holes to 10mm to accommodate the larger diameter shaft of CTS pots (9.52mm).
+The idea is to replicate the inside of a Les Paul control cavity as accurately as possible.

 With the template complete, assemble the 4 pots as per the below photo.
 You can also turn the pots so they are facing/opposite each other.
 Note - our long shaft 500k pots come with 2 hex nuts, a flat washer and a serrated washer.
 The first nut is used for height adjustment inside the control cavity.
 The serrated washer sits in between this nut and the inside of the cavity (ie. the teeth dig into the wood securing it and the pot in place - no one likes a wobbly pot).
 The dress washer and the second nut are used to tighten the pot from the other side.
 (So that order again, nut, serrated washer, flat washer, nut).

 Lay down a ground wire connecting each pot together.
-Using the black cloth wire provided or tinned copper, lay the ground running from the top left pot (neck volume) clockwise until you reach the bottom left pot of the template (bridge volume) It does not need to be a continuous wire.
+Using the tinned copper wire provided, lay the ground running from the top left pot (neck volume) clockwise until you reach the bottom left pot of the template (bridge volume) It does not need to be a continuous wire.
 In fact it is a lot easier to cut the ground wire provided into 3 - as long as each pot is connected.
 Either solder the ground wire to the back of each pot or to the edge of each pot.
 By putting it on the edge, you leave more room for grounding the toggle switch and pickup leads on the volume pots which you will do later.
 It is recommended that you allow for a little bit of slack in the wires in case you miscalculated the dimensions of the template compared to your control cavity.

-Next, ground the lugs on each pot that will not be used in the circuit.
-From a birds-eye point of view, these are the first lugs on each volume pot (lug 3), and the middle lugs on the tone pots (lug 2).
-You can either use a snippet of ground wire soldered between the lug and the back of the pot or alternatively, bend the lug back onto the pot and solder.
-If you decide to bend it back onto the pot, be careful - if you over do it on the solder, you risk getting some inside the pot via the hole behind the middle lug.
+Next, ground the required lugs on each pot.
+From a birds-eye point of view, these are the first lugs on each volume pot (lug 3), and the middle lugs (output) on the tone pots .
+You can either use a snippet of ground wire soldered between the lug and the back of the pot or alternatively, bend the lug back onto the pot and solder as we have done in the below photo.
 Refer to the diagram further down the page for reference.

 Installing the capacitors - to be a true 50s Les Paul you would need the period correct paper in oil "bumble bee" caps but due to their price (often upwards of £80-£100 a set) countless guitarists, techs and luthiers prefer the orange drop or cheaper alternatives for a fraction of the price.
-In this setup the capacitors are connected between the middle lug of the volume pot and the first lug of the tone pots (bottom lugs on our template).
+In this setup we are using our SSS Premium PIO capacitors that are available in the wiring kit.
+The capacitors are connected between the middle lug of the volume pot and the first lug of the tone pots (bottom lugs on our template).

 After completing the above steps you should now have the initial wiring harness which will simply drop into your control cavity.
 The harness is now ready to install into your Les Paul.
 On to the toggle switch wiring.